th2-net/th2-docs/content/common/modules/codec.md

       type: MAIN
 ```
 #### Connectivity links
-**conn** is a th2 module, that communicate with other modules via links.
+Functionally, **codec** is a regular th2 box that communicates with other boxes via pins and links.
-Check [template](../infrastructure/th2-infra-schema/links#boxes-links) to create links properly.
+To configure the connections, use a template on the [Links](../infrastructure/th2-infra-schema/links#boxes-links) page.